This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Growing pea sprouts in six simple steps

-- The most important step to remember is to rinse and drain your seeds with clean water two to three times a day.
+- The most important step to remember is to rinse and drain the seeds with clean water two to three times a day.
 I usually do this in the morning, late afternoon, and before bed.
 Once I’ve rinsed the seeds, I drain well over the sink and then place the jar inverted on a bowl or plate at a slight angle.
-This helps any remaining water drain away.
+This allows any remaining water drain away.

 - The sprouts are ready to eat when you see the little white roots emerge.
 This takes about two to three days.